Age: 55 & 55. Profession: Insurance Company CEO & Teacher. Primary Goal: Decide whether Colin is to work another five years.

 Colin and Julia decided to make adequate care provisions for their daughter and her father, quit Colin's job immediately, and moved abroad to Asia for their "Young-Old" life phase, to manage educational projects for charities, to return to the UK later in life.

 The defined benefit transfer was referred to a specialist, and after careful analysis, Colin transferred to a defined contribution pension.
 After 12 months, the specialist agreed to allow Colin to self-invest his portfolio.

-Note: The above case studies are hypothetical and do not involve an actual Second Life Financial Planning client.
-A client or prospective client should construe no portion of the content to guarantee they will experience the same or specific level of results or satisfaction if Second Life Financial Planning provides financial planning services.
+Note: The above case studies are hypothetical and do not involve an actual Advice-only Financial Planning client.
+A client or prospective client should construe no portion of the content to guarantee they will experience the same or a specific level of results or satisfaction if Advice-only Financial Planning provides financial planning services.